-- 5 minute read

 Issuer guidelines on sizing can be found here.

-After an issuer submits a petition, it undergoes a manual review by the POAP Curation Body.
-Petitions have several possible outcomes:
+After an issuer submits a drop, it undergoes a manual review by the POAP Curation Body.
+Drops have several possible outcomes:

-- Approval without comment: In the best-case scenario, where curators have no objections to the preparation or the execution of the drop, you will receive mint links (if requested) or a notice that the petition is approved, sent to the email included with the petition.
+- Approval without comment: In the best-case scenario, where curators have no objections to the preparation or the execution of the drop, you will receive mint links (if requested) or a notice that the distribution method is approved, sent to the email included with the accurate information.

 If your drop is not approved within 24 hours, you may submit an appeal on Zendesk.
 You may be in one of the following situations:

-- Request for information: In some cases, additional information (often pertaining to distribution) is required by the curators to make a decision about the petition.
+- Request for information: In some cases, additional information (often pertaining to distribution) is required by the curators to make a decision about the drop and distribution method.
 If this is the case, you will receive an email from the Curation Body with some questions about your event.

 - Conditional approval: In other cases, a drop may be approved with relatively minor changes to the POAP content.
 Curators will send you a request change email.
-After your update is done, your petition will be approved promptly.
+After your update is done, your drop/distribution method will be approved promptly.

-Finally, it’s worth acknowledging that not all petitions are approved.
+Finally, it’s worth acknowledging that not all drops and distribution methods are approved.
 The most common causes for rejections are (starting with most frequent):